 The Downfall of a proud Nation

-This novel (available soon) has been written around actual and momentous events from Scotland’s national history.
+This novel, complete and seeking publication, has been written around actual and momentous events from Scotland’s national history.
 It has been dramatised by way of a continuing fictitious story-line of family and other links.
 This has been introduced to assist with the portrayal of events that greatly affected Scotland’s people who were suffering immensely throughout these times.

 Chapter 1 – A National Disaster